01244 267681

 Moss thrives in cool, moist environments and can quickly take over your lawn if left unchecked.

-The best way to control moss is scarify or rake the plant first.
-This will remove some of the surface growth and weaken the plant.
+The best way to control moss is scarify or rake the plant first and then overseed any patchy areas with fresh grass seed

 A Lawn full of green moss before scarification